Mid'hat Frashëri: Proposed Greco-Albanian federation

+The Greek side, under the Greek collaborationist minister Athanasios Chrysochoou, who simultaneously maintained contacts with the Greek government-in-exile, proposed that, under this agreement, Northern Epirus should also be ceded to Greece, a condition which the Balli Kombëtar under Mid'hat accepted.
+However, Legaliteti reluctance caused the discussions to stall, ultimately failing to produce an agreement between the two sides.

+Because of these seemingly pro-Greek sentiments of Midh'at, Albanian communist leader Muharrem Xhafa called him an "arch-traitor" for collaborating with Greek nationalists.

 After World War II and death

 In 1945, the communists won the war in Albania.
 Mid'hat escaped the communists by fleeing to southern Italy.
 The early years of the Cold War found Mid'hat Frashëri in the West trying to patch together a coalition of anti-communist opposition forces in Britain and the United States.
 In August 1949, he was elected as head of a "Free Albania" National Committee.
 He died of a heart attack at the Lexington Hotel on Lexington Avenue in New York and was buried in Ferncliff Cemetery in New York.
+However witnesses described that Frashëri was "a man full of life and energy" before he died and his death may not have been caused by a tired heart.
 At his funeral ceremony, fellow anti-communists Sejfi Protopapa and Father Paul Rado delivered the speech.
 Imam Vehbi Ismaili, who came from Detroit, made the religious prayers of exhortation.
 The coffin with Mid'hat Frashëri's body was covered with the National Flag and was honoured by nearly 200 people.

-His remains were reburied in Grand Park of Tirana in November 2018, alongside the tombs of his father and uncles, Abdyl Frashëri, Naim Frashëri and Sami Frashëri.
+His remains were reburied in the Grand Park of Tirana in November 2018, alongside the tombs of his father and uncles, Abdyl Frashëri, Naim Frashëri and Sami Frashëri.